Sian-Lee-SA/Home-Assistant-Switch-Manager/README.md

 I tend to just google the device under the images tab.
 Next I will skim through til I find an image that has a flat perspective (top down) and is above 800px or 500px depending on the switches ratio.
 Next I will open the image in photoshop then mask out the background area with the shape tool.
 I then control click the layer to make only the visible selected which I then crop.
 Lastly I resize the image to be either 800px width or 500px height depending on which one has a greater value but I do not upscale if the image is below those sizes.

-> View other blueprint files to get a grasp on how it's constructed if the following table is hard to understand.

 Once a blueprint file or image file has been created or edited then you will need to either call the switch_manager.reload service or restart Home Assistant for the changes to take effect.

 #### Debug